AWS Storage Options – EBS & Instance Store

 • EBS snapshots are incremental, point-in-time backups, containing only the data blocks changed since the last snapshot.

-• Frequent snapshots are recommended to maximize both the durability and availability of their EBS data
+• Frequent snapshots are recommended to maximize both the durability and availability of EBS data.

 • EBS snapshots provide an easy-to-use disk clone or disk image mechanism for backup, sharing, and disaster recovery.